SylphAI-Inc/AdalFlow/docs/source/developer_notes/react_agent_xy.rst

 LightRAG's Implementation
 -----------------------------------------------------
-Next, let's look at how ``LightRAG`` make the implementation convenient.
-In ``LightRAG``, the ReAct agent is a type of :ref:`generator` that runs multiple sequential steps to generate the final response, with designed prompt and ``JsonParser output_processors``.
+Next, let's look at how ``LightRAG`` makes the implementation convenient.
+In ``LightRAG``, the ReAct agent is a type of :ref:`generator` that runs multiple sequential steps to generate the final response, with designed prompt, external functions(named as ``tools``) and ``JsonParser output_processors``.

-1. We have a easy-to-customizable prompt template designed for ReAct agent that takes in the tools, examples, and context(step history), etc. :ref:`Prompt <DEFAULT_REACT_AGENT_SYSTEM_PROMPT>`.
+1. **Prompt:** We have a easy-to-customizable prompt template designed for ReAct agent that takes in the tools, examples, and context(step history), etc. :ref:`Prompt <DEFAULT_REACT_AGENT_SYSTEM_PROMPT>`.

+2. **Tools:** ReAct Agent needs to plan the tool to use, which means it needs to access the tools' descriptions.
-2. We provide dynamic tool handling, using ``FunctionTool`` to encapsulate tool functionalities.
-We extract and pass the metadata(function name, description, and parameters) to the prompt automatically.
+``LightRAG`` provides dynamic tool handling, using ``FunctionTool`` to encapsulate tool functionalities.
+The metadata(function name, description, and parameters) will be extracted and passed to the prompt automatically.
 This process not only makes tool integration more seamless but also enhances developer efficiency by allowing straightforward definition and management of tools.

-Here is the example to illustrate the functionalities of ``FunctionTool``.
+Here is the example to illustrate the usage of ``FunctionTool``.
+It's easy to set up using ``from_defaults``.

 .. code-block:: python